 The purpose of this section is to describe the criteria for exiting the Interoperability Testing Stage and achieve “certification” for SOAs and LSMSs.
 The exit criteria defines the minimum set of requirements and test cases that must be adhered to and passed in order for a SOA or an LSMS, the System Under Test (SUT), to enter the Turn-Up testing stage and interoperate with the NPAC SMS.

 The basis for developing the exit criteria is the Interoperability Test Plan, and every test case in this document has been analyzed for inclusion in the exit criteria.
-The methodology used in the analysis is to categorize the failure (i.e.,, fail a test case) into different severity levels.
+The methodology used in the analysis is to categorize the failure (i.e., fail a test case) into different severity levels.
 The following is the list of severity levels:

 Required: The test case is critical and must be addressed in order for the SUT to be certified.
 This corresponds to functionality whose absence would severely limit, if not prevent all together, the ability of a SUT to provide LNP service and interoperate with the other systems which compose the LNP network